Thermochron

 )

-Spatial discretization follows a radius step of dr [μm], and temporal discretization follows the age steps specified by the agesteps range, in Ma.
+Spatial discretization follows a halfwidth step of dr [μm], while temporal discretization follows the age steps specified by agesteps (age before present) and/or tsteps (forward time since crystallization), in Ma, where tsteps must be sorted in increasing order.

 source